mondaugen/856_for_zellersasn/doc/manual.md

 currently selected note set are adjusted simultaneously.
 This is useful if you would like to have repeated notes at a different pitch, but no arpeggio effect.

+If held down while adjusting the &#x394; knob when N2 or N3 is selected, controls swing applied to the rhythm that separates the repeats.
+Putting the knob in the middle position gives no swing.

 If held down and the (FBK) switch is clicked (the bottom position of the FADE/GAIN/(FBK) switch), the gains of N2 and N3 are set to 0 (they are silenced).
 Their settings still remain.